Plastic Recycling

 Let’s focus on naphtha for a moment and consider what we get from it:

-If we stopped refining crude oil, all the materials listed on the right hand side of the above figure would no longer exist unless they could be manufactured by some other means.
+If we stopped refining crude oil, all the materials listed on the right-hand side of the figure above would no longer exist unless they could be manufactured by other means.
 Can you imagine a world without plastics, resins, fibers (polyesters), rubbers, solvents, coatings, dyes, and adhesives?

 And don't forget chewing gum.
 Most modern gums are made from polyisobutylene (and other plasticizers and materials), a colorless, gummy solid used to manufacture inner tubes.
-In case you're wondering, polyisobutylene is a petroleum compound derived from crude oil.
+In case you're wondering, polyisobutylene is a petroleum-derived compound.

 No wonder I've never liked chewing gum.